ai-xiaihai/AC215_RadIQ/medium_post.md

 ## Overall Workflow

-An automated workflow with flexibility allows us to avoid manual operations over time.
+To enhance efficiency, we developed an automated ML workflow with flexibility, which allows us to avoid manual operations over time.
 Our workflow executes the following docker containers in order:
 1. Data Preprocessing: In this step, we download images from GCP